 Energy costs and operational stability have become board-level issues for South African manufacturers.
 The pressure is not only about reducing spend.
 It is also about keeping production reliable, protecting margins, and making better decisions when demand, throughput, and load patterns keep shifting.

 Reporting tells the business what happened.
-Optimization helps the team change what is happening now or in the next shift window.
+Active control helps the team change what is happening now or in the next shift window.
 That difference matters when margins are tight and inefficiencies compound quickly.

-Manufacturers usually start caring about this when they see:
+Manufacturers usually start caring about this when they see issues like:

 The International Energy Agency's work on digitalisation is a useful reminder that digital control systems create value when they improve operational decisions, not merely when they increase dashboard complexity.